aegatlin/react-rejects/README.md

 ## CSS Truths to reminds myself of.

 - Semantics _contains_ style.
 The difference between two _conceptually_ different components is often _just_ CSS.
 A sidebar and a header are just two divs with children.
 A modal and a drawer are just two divs with children.
 They are structurally and functionally identical, all that differs is style, which creates drastically different UX.

+## Aspirations

+The problem with letting people supply their own theme files is there's no way to build the component classes from it without the users writing it to a file and creating a pseudo-compile-time step.
+Really there's just a theme-builder experience that should occur independently of normal reject components.
+Once you have built your theme you can copy and paste it into your `src/` file so that both tailwind can find it and gen the appropriate class styles, and also so that you can `buildComponents` with it.

+Of course, the elephant in the room and a file full of css strings is a `.css` file by another name.
+Of course, you don't have to use the theme builder.
+I can have a few default themes you can write out to your src